Krakkow/PingIdentityProject/README.md

 ## Author

 - **Or Kowalsky**
-- Assignment for Mend.io QA Automation Engineer position
+- Assignment for PingIdentity QA Automation Engineer position

 ---